U.S. News Rankings

 |Fall 2012 acceptance rate||82.1%|

 |SAT/ACT scores must be received by||July 31|

-Fresno Pacific University has 74.9 percent of its classes with fewer than 20 students.
-The most popular majors at Fresno Pacific University include: Elementary Education and Teaching; Organizational Behavior Studies; Child Development; Business Administration and Management, General; and Criminology.
-The average freshman retention rate, an indicator of student satisfaction, is 75.5 percent.
+The student-faculty ratio at Fresno Pacific University is 14:1, and the school has 65.9 percent of its classes with fewer than 20 students.
+The most popular majors at Fresno Pacific University include: Elementary Education and Teaching; Child Development; Organizational Behavior Studies; Business Administration and Management, General; and Criminalistics and Criminal Science.
+The average freshman retention rate, an indicator of student satisfaction, is 76.3 percent.

 Fresno Pacific University has a total undergraduate enrollment of 2,764, with a gender distribution of 36.3 percent male students and 63.7 percent female students.
-Fresno Pacific University is part of the NAIA athletic conference.
+At this school, 21 percent of the students live in college-owned, -operated, or -affiliated housing and 79 percent of students live off campus.
+Fresno Pacific University is part of the NCAA II athletic conference.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|